 Another recent exhibit was devoted to the sketchbooks and photographs of architectural scholar Uzo Nishiyama, who pursued a comprehensive scientific study of housing in mid-twentieth century Japan.
 There are three separate exhibition spaces, usually running different concurrent shows, along with a small library nook where you can browse books and magazines.

-Lixil also has a well-stocked architecture bookstore downstairs in the same building.
-The gallery and bookstore are run by the Lixil corporation, a global conglomerate that manufactures kitchen and bathroom fixtures and building materials.
+The gallery is run by the Lixil corporation, a global conglomerate that manufactures kitchen and bathroom fixtures and building materials.
 Note that unlike most galleries in town, Lixil is open on Mondays but closed on Wednesdays.

 This book will introduce you to more than twenty of Japan's favorite specialty foods that are less well known abroad, along with a guide to the best places in Tokyo to try them and expert tips on what to order.
 From our sister site Bento.com.